artsandmetaphysics/goodlifeodyssey/documents/the-master-and-margarita.md

 ## Thoughts

 I enjoyed reading *The Master and Margarita* because it was funny, fantastical, and unique.
-During my first read the novel felt disjointed, but somehow it felt like it congealed at the end.
+The novel felt disjointed until the ending, when somehow, it felt like it congealed.
 A primary theme is belief in the supernatural.

 I noticed many Christian and Fäuste references, and certainly there are many that I missed.
-As an American reader who is mostly ignorant of Russian history, I am sure there are other layers of meaning and satire which eluded me.
+As an American reader who is ignorant of Russian history, I must have also missed other themes and satire.

 ## Characters